weaveworks/scope/site/plugins.md

 value for it can be taken from [Font Awesome Cheatsheet](http://fontawesome.io/cheatsheet/)

-#### Node naming
+#### <a id="naming-nodes"></a>Naming Nodes

-Very often the controller plugin wants to add some controls to already existing nodes (like controls for network traffic management to nodes representing the running Docker container).
+Often the controller plugin may want to add controls to already existing nodes (for example add controls for network traffic management to nodes representing the running Docker container).
 To achieve that, it is important to make sure that the node ID in the plugin's report matches the ID of the node created by the probe.
 The ID is a semicolon-separated list of strings.

-For containers, images, hosts and others the ID is usually formatted as `${name};<${tag}>`.
+For containers, images, hosts and others, the ID is usually formatted as `${name};<${tag}>`.
 The `${name}` variable is usually a name of a thing the node represents, like an ID of the Docker container or the hostname.
 The `${tag}` denotes the type of the node.

 There is a fixed set of tags used by the probe:

 - host
 - container